AdamFrieden/AdamPortal/src/starclans/docs/Architecture.md

 All game state changes must flow through this layer, maintaining a clean architecture that can later be connected to a real backend.

+Only part of game state is exposed to the front-end client UI.
+Certain information is hidden for game specific mechanics (hidden information) as well as to prevent client-side hacking of sensitive values.

 ### State Management (Zustand)
 State is managed through two separate Zustand stores: